architolk/architolk.github.io/_pages/calendar/driver.md

 It seems that the GDEW075Z08 is the old version (v2?) of the board, and the GDEY075Z08 is the new version (V3?).
 The [comparison](/calendar/compare) between the init functions for V2 old and V3 seems to indicate such a thing.
 The GDEY075Z08 init routine in de software code is exactly the same als the new version.

 The [GDEY075Z08_ESP32 Sample code](https://www.good-display.com/companyfile/1391.html) works, after setting the PWR pin to HIGH.
-The [EPD_7in5b_V2 test code](https://github.com/waveshareteam/e-Paper/blob/master/Arduino_R4/src/Examples/EPD_7in5b_V2_test.cpp) doesn't work, but that is probably due to not setting the pins correctly, have to check that again.
+The [EPD_7in5b_V2 test code](https://github.com/waveshareteam/e-Paper/blob/master/Arduino_R4/src/Examples/EPD_7in5b_V2_test.cpp) als works, out of the box.
+The EP-7in5b-V2 code is targeted at Arduino R4, but also works (with the proper pin settings) for ESP32.

+The corresponding code (with the pin settings for the temporary dev board) is available here: [GDEY075Z08_Arduino](https://github.com/architolk/arduino-projects/tree/master/calendar/GDEY075Z08_Arduino) and [Waveshare EPD-Test](https://github.com/architolk/arduino-projects/tree/master/calendar/EPD-Test)

+I haven't tried the GxEPD2 library yet.
+The board I'm using isn't supported and it seems overkill, although the use of the Adafruit_GFX would be nice.